 Some individuals may be deemed residents and therefore are eligible for MSP.
 You can contact MSP for more information.

-New Brunswick, Yukon and Quebec
+Saskatchewan, Yukon and Quebec

 Generally speaking, if you arrive in Québec from outside Canada, even if you are a Canadian citizen, you will be eligible for the Québec Health Insurance Plan after a waiting period of up to 3 months following your registration.